 Meet Your Team!

 Jasmine Garcia (She, Her, Hers) is a singer, arts-manager, and advocate for self-empowerment through the arts.
-A graduate of the Massachusetts College of Liberal Arts with a degree in Arts Management and Sociology, Jasmine currently works as the Education Programs Director at Dunamis Inc. and as the Associate Teen Programs Manager at the Boch Center.
-She has performed at the iconic Feinstein's 54 Below as a cast member of This is Treatment as well as at the Oberon with as a part of the cast of The Haunt.
+A graduate of the Massachusetts College of Liberal Arts with a degree in Arts Management and Sociology, Jasmine previously served as the Associate Teen Programs Manager at the Boch Center.
+She has performed at the iconic Feinstein's 54 Below as a cast member of This is Treatment, as well as at the Oberon as part of the cast of The Haunt.
 She continues to perform with her band Petrichor where she is a featured vocalist.
-Throughout all of her work, Jasmine seeks to integrate sociology, arts management and performance towards igniting agency, finding identity and making connections through curiosity.
+Throughout her work, Jasmine seeks to integrate sociology, arts management and performance towards igniting agency, finding identity and making connections through curiosity.